 How Do I Use a Bitcoin ATM?

-There’s a couple of answers to this one.
+There are a couple of answers to this one.
 The best one, though, in most cases, is simply that you shouldn’t unless you have no other alternatives, which, if you have access to a bitcoin ATM, is quite unlikely.
 Bitcoin ATMs can be expensive and encourage the use of these devices known for their incredibly high margins.
-Choosing not to use a bitcoin ATM can help save you money and encourage these owners of these devices to be more competitive and reasonable in regards to price, helping those around you.
+Choosing not to use a bitcoin ATM can help save you money and promote these owners of these devices to be more competitive and reasonable in price, helping those around you.
 Skip the bitcoin ATM and trade P2P instead.